govau/observatory-website/README.md

 In the blogs folder create a new markdown file as before.

 Blogs require frontmatter to sit at the top of the page.
 Below is an example.
+Make sure the path text is comparable to the blog title for the purposes of consistency and accessibility.

 ```
 ---